Lil Peep: Musical style

 Lil Peep was described as making lo-fi rap, being an "emo-trap heart throb" and an "emo rapper".
 Music journalists often compared Lil Peep to singer-songwriter and guitarist Kurt Cobain.
 New York Times music critic Jon Caramanica defined Peep as the Kurt Cobain of lo-fi rap, describing his music as gloomy and diabolically melodic.
 Lil Peep himself encouraged the connection and persona in his musical and lyrical content, saying that he wanted to become the "New Kurt Cobain".
 According to Angus Harrison from The Guardian, Lil Peep was "repurposing Kurt Cobain for bedroom diarists who are more used to rap than they are guitars."

 AllMusic described Lil Peep's music as a blend of hip hop and rock influences along with trap, punk, and dream pop.
 His songs generally drew on the triple-time hi-hats of Southern rap and the angsty introspection of post-hardcore.
-He combined elements of emo and pop punk into rap music, bringing a fresh take on the genre.
+He combined elements of emo and pop-punk into rap music, bringing a fresh take on the genre.
 This resulted in him being described as the "future of emo" by Steven J. Horowitz of online magazine Pitchfork.

+Lil Peep is recognised for sampling beginning from his early career, including material of rock bands such as Blink-182, Real Friends, Underoath, Death Cab for Cutie, Brand New, Red Hot Chili Peppers, Oasis, Avenged Sevenfold, Thirty Seconds to Mars, The Cure, Marilyn Manson and Evanescence, among the others.

 As a burgeoning artist, Lil Peep gained a significant amount of traction in the alternative hip-hop scene, establishing a better platform for himself to speak to fans about topics of his concern such as mental health.
 His lyrical themes include topics such as depression, drug use, past relationships, and suicidal thoughts and meshes together third-wave emo, alternative rock, pop-punk and dream pop with trap music and hip-hop.
 A close friend and the executive producer of Come Over When You're Sober, Pt.
 1 said that Peep "wanted to give a voice to people that suffer from anxiety and depression, people who have been abused, bullied, and the people who were misunderstood like him.
 He had demons of his own and he faced those demons by creating music."